hunterrings/code-you-capstone/README.md

         description: The video's description.
         publishedDate: The date and time when the video was published (in a machine-readable format).
         publishedText: The date and time when the video was published (in a human-readable format).
-        videoId: The unique identifier for the video.
+        videoId: The unique igit dentifier for the video.
         videoUrl: The URL of the video.
         channelName: The name of the channel that published the video.
         channelId: The unique identifier for the channel.